CrossTheRoadElec/Phoenix5-Documentation/source/ch05a_CppJava.rst

 .. image:: img/verify-1.png

-Make sure the desktop checkbox is cleared, Phoenix does not currently support desktop simulation.
+**Make sure the desktop checkbox is cleared**, Phoenix does not currently support desktop simulation.
 “Timed Skeleton” is used in this example for sake of simplicity.

 .. image:: img/verify-2.png